mbvxdxd/gendiffusion_pointclouds/README.md

-# Point Clouds 2: Electric Boogaloo
+# Point Clouds 2 The Electric Boogaloo